GnosisAssembler/Octobook/README.md

 use minisocialapp
 ```

-Go to /config/keys_dev.js, comment out mongoURI and secretOrKey and uncomment the first line , replacing "mern social app" with the name of your own database.
+Go to _/config/keys_dev.js_, comment out *mongoURI* and *secretOrKey* and uncomment the first line , replacing *"mern social app"* with the name of your own database.
 ```javascript
 module.exports = {
     mongoURI: 'mongodb://localhost/minisocialapp',